-Alain LeRoy Locke was born on September 13, 1886, in Philadelphia, Pennsylvania.
+Alain LeRoy Locke was born on September 13, 1885, in Philadelphia, Pennsylvania.
 Locke graduated from Harvard University and was the first African American to win a prestigious Rhodes Scholarship.
 He subsequently received a doctorate in philosophy from Harvard and taught at Howard University.
 Locke publicized the Harlem Renaissance to a wide audience.
 He died in New York City on June 9, 1954.
+He was laid to rest in Congressional Cemetery in Washington DC.

 Alain LeRoy Locke was born in Philadelphia, Pennsylvania, on September 13, 1886, to father Pliny Ishmael and mother Mary Hawkins Locke.
 A gifted student, Locke graduated from Philadelphia's Central High School second in his class in 1902.
 He attended the Philadelphia School of Pedagogy before matriculating at Harvard University, from which he graduated in 1907 with degrees in both literature and philosophy.